 Looking to buy townhouse in one of Guelph"s great neighbourhoods?
-Guelph is home to 28 unique neighbourhoods.
-Popular neighbourhoods include Hanlon Industrial Park, with 65 active townhouse listings, South, with 46 active townhouse listings, and TBD1, with 46 active townhouse listings.
+Guelph is home to 29 unique neighbourhoods.
+Popular neighbourhoods include Hanlon Creek, with 58 active townhouse listings, Hanlon Industrial Park, with 55 active townhouse listings, and South, with 42 active townhouse listings.

 Residents of the City of Guelph are expected to pay property taxes on all residences that they own.
 Property taxes can usually be found on each active Zoocasa listing, or can be looked up here.
 As of 2017, the estimated property tax residents can expect to pay is 1.202%.

 There is currently no municipal land transfer tax in effect in Guelph but the provincial land transfer tax still applies to all property purchases.

 See below for provincial land transfer tax rates.

 |$55,000.01 - $250,000||1.0%|

 |$250,000.01 - $400,000||1.5%|